bjoelle/MSBD-tutorial/README.md

 ### Importing the tree

 As mentioned earlier, we want to run this analysis with a fixed tree topology.
+First, we need to specify that our tree is fixed and will not be changed during the inference.

+> In the **Tree** panel, uncheck the **Estimate Topology** checkbox.
+>

+Then we need to actually provide the tree to use.
 By default BEAUti generates a random starting tree compatible with the alignment, so we need to change this to our fixed tree.

-> In the **Tree** panel, set the dropdown to **Tree From Newick**.
+> In the **Starting Tree** panel, set the dropdown to **Tree From Newick**.
 > Copy-paste the Newick tree found in the `hummingbirds_initial_tree.tre` file into the **Newick** field.
-> Uncheck the **Estimate Topology** checkbox.
 >

 The final tree configuration is shown in [Figure 5](#importTree).